Rent Control: Everything You Need to Know

 Keeps Rents Lower (For Now)

 Simply put, rent control can in fact do what it intends to do, by limiting how much landlords can charge.
 At face value this seems like a success as renters are not spending as much of their income on rent.
 However, this is addressing the symptom, while the actual issue is not being dealt with.
-This is much like plugging holes in a sinking ship, and rent control will have no positive impact on the root issue of housing supply.
+This is much like plugging holes in a sinking ship, and rent control will have no effect on the root issue of housing supply.

 Creates Stable Neighborhoods and Communities